 Proof verification

-Along with a state commitment—a cryptographic depiction of the off-chain system’s most current state—the produced ZK-proofs are uploaded to the Ethereum mainnet.
-The smart contract on the mainnet verifies that the proofs are valid.
+Along with a state commitment—a cryptographic depiction of the off-chain system’s current state—the produced ZK proofs are uploaded to the Ethereum main net.
+The smart contract on the main net verifies that the proofs are valid.
 This verification step guarantees the security and finality of the transactions by confirming that the off-chain calculations are accurate and that the altered state complies with the requirements of the blockchain.

 How Validiums Rely on Ethereum’s Mainnet for Security

 Validiums perform transactions off-chain, but the Ethereum mainnet nonetheless protects them.
-The Ethereum mainnet receives ZK-proofs and state commitments generated by operators.
-This submission guarantees the verifiability and security of off-chain operations.
+The Ethereum mainnet receives ZK proofs and state commitments generated by operators.
+This submission guarantees the verifyability and security of offline operations.

 To connect these off-chain processes to the mainnet, Validiums use cryptographic proofs, which draw on Ethereum’s robust security paradigm.
 By integrating the benefits of off-chain processing with mainnet security, Validiums can achieve tremendous scalability while still relying on the Ethereum blockchain to protect the final state and integrity of transactions.